WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/n.md

 ## non-

-In general, don't hyphenate words beginning with *non-* such as *nonstandard, noncompliant,* and *nonrestrictive* unless *non-* is followed by a proper noun or it is absolutely necessary to avoid confusion.
+In general, don't hyphenate words beginning with *non-* such as *nonstandard, noncompliant,* and *nonrestrictive*, unless *non-* is followed by a proper noun or it is absolutely necessary to avoid confusion.

 Don't use *non-* to negate an entire phrase.